 Some of you may be wondering if I regret withdrawing the money given that I can’t repay it.
 The answer is no. I thought a lot before I withdrew it, and the consequences of not doing so.
 There were two things I kept coming back to.

 First, I felt that it was important to feel the pain of withdrawing the money.
 I had told myself it was my emergency fund and by golly, I was going to use it as my emergency fund.

 Second, it created a momentum that I think has been invaluable to my success.
 Getting out of debt isn’t the most fun thing ever, especially in the early months when you are adjusting to being frugal.
 This money allowed me to clear my credit cards and my home equity loan in quick succession which kept me motivated as I tackled my car loan and student loans.

 What’s Your Emergency Fund Story?

 How much do you have in your emergency fund and where do you stash it?
+Do you like the idea of keeping it in a high-interest savings account?
 Let me know in the comment section below!

 Hi Jenny, great to see a post about the real world.
 We all make mistakes, learn and get better!

 We keep our emergency funds in multiple online savings accounts.
 Although you do get higher interest rates than your typical banks, the online savings rates are still relatively low (about 2% in 2018), but our return is higher.
 Why multiple accounts and how do we get higher returns?